 Information meetings are held by the ICROFS-secretariat in connection with the call.
 At the information meetings you will be able to hear more about how to fill in the application forms.
-A virtual information meeting has been planned on Tuesday 1 February 2022, and a physical meeting has been planned on Wednesday 9 February 2022.
-Keep an eye on ICROFS.dk for further information and registration.
+A virtual information meeting has been planned on Wednesday 22 March 2023, and a physical meeting has been planned on Thursday 30 March 2023.
+Keep an eye on www.icrofs.dk for further information and registration.

-You can also get individual feedback on your project idea by submitting a project outline of maximum two pages to the GUDP- and ICROFS-secretariats.
-You can find the template for the project outline here: Kan min idé blive til et Organic RDD projekt (in Danish).
-The project outline must be sent via e-mail to icrofs@icrofs.org with cc to gudp@lbst.dk, and the secretariat strives to have a maximum processing time of one week.
+If you are in doubt whether your project idea meets the criteria for receiving grants from Organic RDD under GUDP, you are welcome to send a project outline of maximum 2 pages to the ICROFS-secretariat.
+Based on the submitted project outline, the secretariat will provide you with individual feedback.
+You can find the template for the project outline in Danish and in English here: Can my project idea become an Organic RDD projekt.
+The project outline must be sent via e-mail to icrofs@icrofs.org, and the secretariat strives to have a maximum processing time of one week.